seeess1/seeess1.github.io/story.md

 ## The analyst half

 Between 2013 and 2018, I worked in the legal-investigative world as an analyst.
 I started out at the [Manhattan DA's Office](https://www.manhattanda.org/district-attorney-vance-announces-expansion-anti-corruption-unit/) investigating city officials suspected of criminal activity.
-Then I moved over to the private sector as an investigator for a small [PI firm](https://www.questinvestigates.com/) where we did background checks, interviewed witnesses, and read lots of court cases.
+Then I moved over to a small [PI firm](https://www.questinvestigates.com/) as an investigator where we did background checks, interviewed witnesses, and read lots of court cases.
 Finally, I moved back to the public sector as an auditor for the [NYC Campaign Finance Board](https://www.nyccfb.info/).

 During that last one (auditing), I started to make the switch from qualitative to quantitative analysis.
 In my spare time, I learned Python and SQL before deciding to go full time at an applied data science masters program at [NYU](https://cusp.nyu.edu/) in Summer 2018.